Weiguo98/Weiguo98.github.io/content/blog/move-to-sweden.md

 ---

 Before landed in Sweden:

 1. passport and work permit
    check the work permit progress.
-        immigration agency, you can also get more information about what kind of documenation is needed, and read some requirements of it.
+        immigration agency, you can also get more information about what kind of documentation is needed, and read some requirements of it.
 2. pack the luggage
-   There are some normal stufff that for travelling, I think there is no need to repeat.
-But here are something like I think it is important to bring if you are first come to Sweden.
+   There are some normal stuff that for traveling, I think there is no need to repeat.
+But here are something I think it is important to bring if you are first come to Sweden.
    - raincoat/防水外套: There is always some rain during winter, autumn and spring.
 And since Gothenburg is near the sea, it is also super windy.
 As a result, most of the time, it is not a good idea to use the umbrella.
-I would recommand to bring the anti-water coat, it would be much easier and almost every swedes have one.
+I would recommend to bring the anti-water coat, it would be much easier and almost every swedes have one.
    - some hometown kitchenware and food: Sweden food is not very fancy and interesting.
-If you are from a country full of deleicious food, I recommend you to bring some special pot/species that can used for cooking.
+If you are from a country full of delicious food, I recommend you to bring some special pot/species that can used for cooking.
 For sure, you gonna miss that.
-   - Adpater.
+   - Adapter.
 If you are not from Euorpe, makee sure to bring appropriate adapters.
 But if you forget, it is fine you can always buy it from clas oshon.

 Frist landed in Sweden:

 1. Accomandation:
 Our company will find the suitable recommandation for you, so you can just go there and have a rest.
 2. Life use and food